Bringing the Old Quay back into use

 News: Keep up to date with restoration news and pictures by following the blog posts.

-Volunteer: We are always looking for volunteers or help in any way to make the Old harbour a hub of activity celebrating the port’s historic place in the history of Newlyn..
+Volunteer: We are always looking for volunteers or help in any way to make the old quay a hub of activity celebrating the port’s historic place in the history of Newlyn..

 Donate: If you cannot donate your time, can you spare resources like hand tools, garden tools or even a wheelbarrow?